Bahaddur: Plot

-Set in an urban milieu, the story revolves around Ashok (Dhruva Sarja), who belongs to the Bahaddur royal family.
+Set in an urban milieu, the story revolves around Ashok (Dhruva Sarja) who belongs to the Bahaddur royal family.
 He comes to Mysore in search of an ideal girl and is smitten by the charming Anjali (Radhika Pandit).
-From teasing her, following her, irritating her and cajoling her, he tries every trick of the trade to win her heart.
+From teasing her, following her, irritating her, and cajoling her, he tries every trick of the trade to win her heart.
 However, he doesn't disclose his background.
 But Anjali has a promise to keep.
-She's made a commitment to her father Shankarappa (Srinivasamurthy) that she will marry the boy of his choice.
+She's made a commitment to her father, Shankarappa (Srinivasamurthy), that she will marry the boy of his choice.
 This doesn't deter the lover in Ashok from giving up.
 In due course of time, Anjali's engagement is fixed with Sharath, the son of Shankarappa's close friend.
 The story takes a turn when Appaji Gowda (Ravishankar), her father's friend, reveals what's brewing between Ashok and Anjali.

 Production

 Casting

-Speculations of Radhika Pandit having been signed as the female lead opposite Sarja were confirmed in March 2013.
+The speculations of Radhika Pandit having been signed as the female lead opposite Sarja were confirmed in March 2013.
 However, Sarja's signing was confirmed in October 2013.
 Having worked together in Addhuri (2012) previously, the film was their second together.
-It was revealed in August 2014, that actor Puneeth Rajkumar would be giving a voice-over for the film.
+It was revealed in August 2014 that actor Puneeth Rajkumar would be giving a voice-over for the film.
 Speaking on the importance of this, the director Chethan Kumar said, "The film begins with Puneeth's voice over.
 He introduces the characters and the story and his voice becomes the sutradhar of the film, as it returns towards the end of the film.
 What he says also forms an essence of this story that we have tried to narrate".

 Filming

-After the film was announced in 2012, the filming got underway, until the producers Legend International backed out in March 2013, following losses incurred from the failure of its previous production Andhar Bahar.
+After the film was announced in 2012, the filming got underway, until the producer's Legend International backed out in March 2013, following losses incurred from the failure of its previous production Andhar Bahar.
 Filming then resumed after R. S. Productions took over in October 2013.
 Majority of the film was shot in Mysore and Hubli, among other places like Bangalore and Mandya.
 Two songs for the film were shot in Malaysia.
 In an interview, Sarja revealed that he had to put on 22 kg for his role in the film and then shed 18 kg for the song sequences.

 Marketing

-The trailer of the Bahaddur was released on 22 September 2014, on YouTube.
-As part of the promotional activities, the cast and crew of the film participated in a blood donation camp in Bangalore, organized by fan clubs Dhruva Warriors and Besuge Adda, prior to its 25th day run in theatres.
+The trailer of Bahaddur was released on 22 September 2014 on YouTube.
+As part of the promotional activities, the cast and crew of the film participated in a blood donation camp in Bangalore, organized by fan clubs Dhruva Warriors and Besuge Adda, prior to its 25th-day run in theatres.
 The cast and crew then promoted the film in various theatres in Bangalore.
-They further went on a tour of Karnataka promoting the film, visiting places such as Mandya, Chitradurga, Davangere, Chamrajnagar and Tumkur.
+They further went on a tour of Karnataka, promoting the film, visiting places such as Mandya, Chitradurga, Davangere, Chamrajnagar, and Tumkur.